cam-peck/aws-vanity-converter/README.md

 AWS uses the IAM to determine access priviledges across all AWS Services.
 You'll need to add a permission for the lambda function to access the DynamoDB table.

 1. Sign into the AWS console, navigate to the IAM page, and create a policy with the below JSON data.
-Make sure to add the ARN for your dyanmoDB table under `Resource:`.
+Make sure to add the ARN for your dynamoDB table under `Resource:`.

 ```
 {